-Dental office paid advertising managers used Facebook's custom audiences extensively in the past.
+Dental office PPC advertising managers used Facebook's custom audiences extensively in the past.
 In fact, one of Facebook Ads' most appealing features was the ability to collect data on users, which advertisers for dental offices eagerly took advantage of.

 As time went on, data privacy and machine learning both had an impact on custom audiences.